 New York Bar Association Grievances Lawyer

-Attorneys in New York must adhere to the Rules of Professional Conduct, the Judiciary Law, etc. Certain grievances are referred to the local bar association grievance committees for investigation and determination.
+Attorneys in New York must adhere to the Rules of Professional Conduct, the Judiciary Law, etc. For investigation and determination, particular grievances are referred to the local bar association grievance committees.

-Whether or not the bar association grievance or complaint filed against you is legitimate or not, you need experienced professional representation.
+Whether or not the bar association grievance or complaint against you is legitimate, you need experienced professional representation.
 If you are the subject of a grievance, please contact us today.

-McDonough & McDonough is a law firm that is dedicated to representing attorneys facing grievances and complaints.
-Our team of lawyers understand the issues that attorneys can face, and are experienced in navigating the grievance system for the benefit of our clients.
+McDonough & McDonough is a law firm representing attorneys facing grievances and complaints.
+Our team of lawyers understands the issues that attorneys can face and is experienced in navigating the grievance system for the benefit of our clients.

 What Does Filing a Grievance Involve?

-When a client files a grievance against an attorney, they will provide information about the lawyer, the reason they are filing the grievance, and any evidence they may possess of the attorney’s alleged misconduct.
+When a client files a grievance against an attorney, they will provide information about the lawyer, why they are filing the grievance, and any evidence they may possess of the attorney’s alleged misconduct.

 The system that is in place for handling grievances will depend on the rules established by the bar association through which the complaint is being submitted.
 Typically, grievances are reviewed by a committee chair.
 They then are assigned for investigation by a committee member.

 The investigating attorney will request a response from the attorney who is the subject of the grievance.
-Through an evaluation of each party’s submission, and occasionally after an interview, the bar association will reach a decision about the grievance and decide whether the grievance can be resolved at the bar association level or referred back to the Appellate Division grievance committee for further investigation or action.
+Through an evaluation of each party’s submission, and occasionally after an interview, the bar association will decide the grievance and determine whether the grievance can be resolved at the bar association level or referred back to the Appellate Division grievance committee for further investigation or action.

 The strategy that is most appropriate for approaching your case will depend on the details of your situation.
 To combat a client’s claims, we will build and present a strong defense that refutes the client's allegations and demonstrates your professionalism as an attorney.
 We will work together with you to present evidence, build an argument, and show that you adhere to the standards of professional conduct.